tiepdotme/redant-home/portfolio/tribe-influencer-marketplace.md

 client: Tribe Group
 project_date: 2015-2016
 technologies:
+- Stripe
+- Social API integrations
+- Sendgrid
+- PostgreSQL
 - Ruby on Rails
 - Swift
 team_size: 4 people
-desktop_img_height: '646'
+desktop_img_height: "646"
 images:
--
-  filename: tribe-influencer-marketplace-1.jpg
+- filename: tribe-influencer-marketplace-1.jpg
--
-  filename: tribe-influencer-marketplace-2.jpg
+- filename: tribe-influencer-marketplace-2.jpg
--
-  filename: tribe-influencer-marketplace-3.jpg
+- filename: tribe-influencer-marketplace-3.jpg
--
-  filename: tribe-influencer-marketplace-4.jpg
+- filename: tribe-influencer-marketplace-4.jpg

 ---
 #### How it works

 Marketing is changing.
 If you have something to sell, rather than engaging a media agency to buy consumer’s attention, you can now work directly with influential “micro influencers” using Social.
 Tribe is a market place tool that facilitates this.